vsheg/intermediate-ml/content/7-bayesian/index.typ

   hat(p)(bold(x)|y) = 1 / (\# X_y dot V_h) sum_(bold(x)' in X_y) K( rho(bold(x), bold(x)') / h )
 $

+#margin[
+  The connection between metric-based methods like kNN and probabilistic methods like Bayesian classification reveals the theoretical foundations underlying many machine learning algorithms.
+What seems like different approaches are often just different views of the same fundamental principles.
+]

-Substituting the density estimate into the Bayesian classifier, assuming **the same window width is used for all classes**:
+Substituting the density estimate into the Bayesian classifier, assuming *the same window width is used for all classes*:

 $
   a(bold(x)) = arg max_(y in Y) { (lambda_y dot p_y) / (\# X_y) dot sum_(bold(x)' in X_y) K( rho(bold(x), bold(x)') / h ) }